JHCA enhancing campus with new athletic field, outdoor fitness area, sledding hill, and landscaping

 Jackson Hole Classical Academy is a private, K–12 school offering a liberal arts education in the Judeo-Christian tradition.
 Classical education is focused on developing both the heart and mind of students and teaching them how to think, not what to think.
 The Academy is in its eighth year and held its second high school graduation this past June.
 Graduates have gone on to attend fine schools, including the U.S. Military Academy at West Point, Wesleyan University, University of Wyoming, and Utah State University.
 Contact Ian Landis at firstname.lastname@example.org to schedule a tour and apply today.

-Nondiscrimination Policy: Jackson Hole Classical Academy admits students of any gender, race, color, and national or ethnic origin to all the rights, privileges, programs and activities generally accorded or made available to students.
-Jackson Hole Classical Academy does not discriminate on the basis of gender, race, color, national or ethnic origin in the administration of its educational policies, admissions policies, tuition assistance, athletic, arts or other school administrated programs.
+Nondiscrimination Policy: Jackson Hole Classical Academy admits students of any race, color, and national or ethnic origin to all the rights, privileges, programs and activities generally accorded or made available to students at the school.
+Jackson Hole Classical Academy does not discriminate on the basis of race, color, national or ethnic origin in the administration of its educational policies, admissions policies, tuition assistance, athletic, arts and other school administrated programs.